Clinical psychologist

 Responsibilities

-- assess your clients' needs, abilities or behaviour using a variety of methods, including psychometric tests, interviews and direct observation of their behaviour
+- assess clients' needs, abilities and behaviour using a range of methods, including psychometric tests, structured interviews and direct observation

-- provide clinical supervision to less experienced psychologists and members of the wider multidisciplinary team
+- provide clinical supervision and training to trainee psychologists and other members of the team

 Salary